APalmier99/APalmier99/README.md

 enjoy wearing an imaginary pointed hat and casting spells in D&D. Currently reading LOTR books!

 In this GitHub you'll find everything I worked on so far, or at least anything worth posting.
-I'll publish here the projects I worked on as well as the assignment received by my kind and never ever unbearable professors :)
+I'll publish here the projects I worked on as well as some of the most relevant assignments I received in these past years.

 If you want to reach out to me just message me at ap.anthonypalmieri@gmail.com.
 Have a good stay!